ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 }
 ```

-You can check more [fang examples](https://github.com/ayrat555/fang/tree/master/fang_examples)
+More examples are available at [fang examples](https://github.com/ayrat555/fang/tree/master/fang_examples)

-It is no longer needed to start the schedule process,
-because the scheduled tasks are going to be executed a `WorkerPool` or `AsyncWorkerPool` start.
+It is no longer needed to start the scheduler process, the scheduled tasks will be executed by `WorkerPool` or `AsyncWorkerPool`.
+If a task is periodic, it will be re-scheduled before its next execution.

 ### Blocking refactor

-We have deleted graceful shutdown for blocking module but will be reimplemented at the same time that asynk graceful shutdown.
+- We deleted the graceful shutdown feature of the blocking module.
+But we're planning to re-implement it in the future.

-We have completely changed most of the blocking module API.
+- We completely changed most of the blocking module's API.

-The reason for this change is because we want to unify the APIs of blocking and asynk so,
+The reason for this change is to unify the APIs of the blocking and the asynk modules.
+So users can easily switch between blocking and async workers.
-if you would like to change the fang behaviour(change asynk module by blocking module or vice versa)
-in your software will be easier to change between modules.

-Another reason is we want to do a trait to define a queue in blocking module.
-So this way we open the possibility to implement new backends in blocking module.
+Another reason is we wanted to do a trait for the task queue in the blocking module.
+It opens a  possibility to implement new backends for the blocking module.

-This will be the new API for blocking queue.
+A new API of the blocking queues looks like this:

 ```rust
 pub trait Queueable {